Stereopathetic Soulmanure: Background and release

 As of July 2008, Stereopathetic Soulmanure has sold over 146,000 copies in the United States.

 On January 30, 2023, nearly 29 years after the album's release, Stereopathetic Soulmanure was officially released on digital storefronts and streaming services.
+This digital version uses the 2000 re-release track list, with the exception that the bonus noise is on its own track, as opposed to the same track as "Modesto."
+The bonus noise is titled "Salmonella Shizergeist (Utopia)" on digital platforms.